Mist (comics)

-The Mist is the name of different DC Comics supervillains, archenemies of the original and 1990s Starman.
+Mist is the name of several DC Comics supervillains who are archenemies of the original and 1990s Starman.
+The first Mist is a man named Kyle, and the second Mist is his daughter Nash.

-Kyle Nimbus made his live-action debut on the first season of The Flash, portrayed by Anthony Carrigan.
+Kyle made his live-action debut on the first season of The Flash, portrayed by Anthony Carrigan.

 Publication history

-The Kyle Nimbus version of the Mist first appears in Adventure Comics #67 and was created by Gardner Fox.
+The Kyle incarnation of Mist first appeared in Adventure Comics #67 (October 1941), and was created by Gardner Fox.

-The Nash Nimbus version of the Mist first appears in Starman (vol. 2) #0 and was created by James Robinson and Tony Harris.
+The Nash version of the Mist first appeared in Starman (vol. 2) #0 (October 1994), and was created by writer James Robinson and Tony Harris.

 Fictional character biography

 Kyle

 The first Mist's real name was Kyle.
 He fought in World War I as a Captain in the Canadian Army, winning the Victoria Cross.
-He was also a scientist and created a device that turned his body into a gaseous form; he became a supervillain, first fighting the Golden Age Sandman under the name 'Johnathon Smythe', before changing his name to the Mist.
+He was also a scientist and created a device that turned his body into a gaseous form; he became a supervillain, first fighting the Golden Age Sandman under the name "Johnathon Smythe", before changing his name to the Mist.
 In 1941, he undertook a crime wave in Opal City and was stopped by Ted Knight, the Golden Age Starman; he vowed revenge on Starman and became his nemesis.

 He was a member of the Ultra-Humanite's incarnation of the Secret Society of Super Villains, and appeared during the late 1980s Starman series (chronicling the adventures of Will Payton), then using the name Nimbus.

 The Mist had two children named Nash and Kyle Jr.

 In the early 1990s, after Ted Knight had retired (following the events of Zero Hour), the Mist planned his final revenge on Starman and sent his son, Kyle Jr., to kill Knight's son David, as well as nearly killing his second son, Jack, demolishing his home and kidnapping the elder Knight.
 In exchange for his father, Jack battled Kyle Jr., resulting in Kyle Jr.'s death, which drove the Mist insane.
 He was like this for some time until making a deal with the demon-lord Neron, restoring his sanity and curing his senility.
 This allowed him to advise his daughter, Nash, on joining Simon Culp's scheme to destroy Opal City and conversely kill Culp himself when he threatened her, on the grounds he "hated dwarfs".
 Ultimately, he revealed he was tired and had decided to end his life, planting a nuclear bomb in Opal City set to detonate at the moment of his death and then taking poison.
 However, he failed to destroy the city, as a terminally ill Ted Knight used an advanced version of his Cosmic Rod to lift the entire building miles into the air; the two enemies made peace with each other just before the Mist's heart stopped, killing them both.

-Earth-Two version

-What follows is an account of the Mist's history as it existed on the world of Earth-Two, prior to the consolidating of DC Comics' alternate Earths in the Crisis on Infinite Earths miniseries.
-Much of this can still be considered canon where it does not contradict later established information.